kriscross07/atom-gpp-compiler/README.md

 If you have problems updating, reinstall the package.

+If you update this package, you must restart atom for the package to work properly.

 ## What you need
 - g++ (you can install g++ by installing MinGW from [mingw.org](http://www.mingw.org/))
 - "C:\MinGW\bin\" added to path.